annazhang2002/Flixster/README.md

 * [X] Shows the number of reviews on the movie; if it is zero, tells the user there are no reviews yet and doesn't show the vote average
 * [X] Used custom comparator to sort the now playing movies from highest rated to lowest rated
 * [X] Added toolbar buttons to allow user to view different movie lists (i.e. Upcoming, Now Playing, Popular)
-* [X] Added activity to allow user to look at all the reviews on the movie
+* [X] Added activity to allow user to look at all the reviews on the movie in a new recycler view

 ## Video Walkthrough